parsimonhi/animCJK/README.md

 Part of magicAcjk.js script is derived from Animated_GIF sample called "basic".

-See https://github.com/sole/Animated_GIF for more details.
+See https://github.com/sole/Animated_GIF for more details about Animated_GIF project.

 ### String.codePointAt and String.fromCodePoint polyfills

-Some scripts use polyfills for String.codePointAt and String.fromCodePoint functions that are stored in codePoint.js script.
+Some scripts use polyfills for String.codePointAt and String.fromCodePoint functions.
+These polyfills are stored in codePoint.js script.

 These polyfills come from https://github.com/mathiasbynens/String.codePointAt and https://github.com/mathiasbynens/String.fromCodePoint projects.

-### Other works
+### References

-We used various sources as references or to cross-check our data.
+We used various sources as references to cross-check our data.
 In particular:
 - Wiktionary, https://en.wiktionary.org/ (all characters)
 - Kakijun, https://kakijun.jp/ (Japanese characters)
 - KanjiVG, http://kanjivg.tagaini.net/viewer.html (Japanese characters)